Om: Maitri Upanishad

 Brahman exists in two forms – the material form, and the immaterial formless.
 The material form is changing, unreal.
-The immaterial formless isn't changing, real.
+The immaterial formless is not changing, real.
 The immortal formless is truth, the truth is the Brahman, the Brahman is the light, the light is the Sun which is the syllable Om as the Self.

 The world is Om, its light is Sun, and the Sun is also the light of the syllable Om, asserts the Upanishad.
 Meditating on Om, is acknowledging and meditating on the Brahman-Atman (Self).